camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md

         <td>
             <div>Partially</div>
             <TableTextSmall>Queries, GET tasks, forms, variables</TableTextSmall>
-            <TableTextSmall>ℹ  Currently, you must use the Camunda 8 and Tasklist APIs to use Zeebe user tasks</TableTextSmall>
+            <TableTextSmall>ℹ  Currently, you must use the Camunda 8 and Tasklist APIs to use Camunda user tasks</TableTextSmall>
         </td>
     </tr>
     <tr>